25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Pull-out pantry units offer narrow, vertical storage that is ideal for tight gaps between appliances or cabinets.
 These units help take full advantage of the utility of limited space, fitting neatly into kitchen cabinet designs for small spaces.
 They are especially useful for storing dry goods or cooking oils.

-Position the Microwave Under the Counter
+Position The Microwave Under The Counter

 Position the Microwave Under the Counter- small kitchen interior design